Run the Alps logo

 Day 2 - Les Contamines

-Follow an undulating trail to Les Houches, climb over the Tricot Pass, and into the beautiful Miage Valle, before continuing to Les Contamines.
+Follow an undulating trail to Les Houches, climb over the Tricot Pass, and into the beautiful Miage Valley, before continuing to Les Contamines.

-Accommodations: Shared room in a mountain hut (Refuge La Ferme à Piron, Gîte Le Pontet, or similar)
+Accommodations: Shared room in a mountain refuge or simple inn (Refuge La Ferme à Piron, Gîte Le Pontet, or similar)

 Steep climb to Col du Bonhomme.
 (Photo: Jo Sims)